hackforla/accessibility/docs/templates/index.md

 ### Project Page Details
 - Project Page name: [INSERT PAGE NAME or "ALL"]
 - Project Staging URL: [INSERT URL or "N/A"]
+- Requires sign in: [TRUE OR FALSE]
    - Required User Role: [INSERT ONE OF: Visitor, Logged in user, Admin, Security Admin]
+   - Can access page directly from URL: [TRUE OR FALSE]
+   - Accepts URL parameters: [TRUE OR FALSE]

 ### Project Team Issue and PR details
 - Related GitHub Issue(s):
   - [INSERT ISSUE URL]